kene-creator/Leaderboard-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To do list
+# Leaderboard

-> This is a demo to do list application
+> This is a demo leaderboard application

 ## Built With